huonghope/Code2Tensor/README.md

 ## Code Scripts

-After **deployment**, you can run the notebooks files.
+**After configurations**, you can run the notebooks files.
 Code2Tensor\*.ipynb files are source codes and demos of different neural networks and sets of parameters.
 For standardization, I clean the output of the notebooks, the results of last run are store in the png files.
 For a visible version, you can refer to https://gist.github.com/LovelyBuggies/078139f8f3afe6d3b09c1120dd1c74e8 (the model with best performance).

 ![results](./results.png)